-On 25 August 2018, 300 of Ireland’s toughest athletes will descend on Co Kerry for the anticipated and inaugural Quest 12/24 event.
+On 31 August 2019, 300 of Ireland’s toughest athletes will descend on Co Kerry for the anticipated second year of the Quest 12/24 event.
 It is a one-day individual unsupported adventure race across Ireland’s highest mountains and on the toughest cycle routes in the south-west of the country.

 In fact, it is two events, a 12 hour and a 24 hour one.
 Both involving five to six stages of mountain runs, road cycling and kayaking (See below for full breakdown).
 The routes are designed to both challenge and inspire.
 The race promises to take you to that feared and treasured sweet spot at the edge of your capabilities.
 The shorter route is 146km in total and you have 12 hours to complete it.
 The latter is 253km with 24 hours on the clock.

 We caught up with the main man behind the Quest Adventure Series, Oliver Kirwan, and adventure race addict, Padraig O’Connor (who recently completed the Quest 12 course), to ask them a few questions about what to expect on this epic challenge.

 How fit do you need to be to do this event?